Bustos, Vilsack tour Hammond-Henry Hospital, announce rural broadband expansion

-GENESEO, Ill. — A major announcement brought federal leaders to the Quad City Area as federal lawmakers continue talks over a massive infrastructure bill.
+GENESEO, Ill. — A major announcement brought federal leaders to the Quad Cities area as federal lawmakers continue talks over a massive infrastructure bill.

-U.S. Agriculture Secretary Tom Vilsack and Congresswoman Cheri Bustos announced $1.15 billion in rural broadband expansion nationwide.
+U.S. Agriculture Secretary Tom Vilsack and Rep. Cheri Bustos announced $1.15 billion in rural broadband expansion nationwide.

 "With proper broadband access, that becomes a very convenient opportunity," Vilsack said.